ImPaisley/NSU-Python_Projects2023/README.md

-# NSU-Python_Projects2023
+# Python Projects - Beginner

-Python projects from Foundations in Programming course at NSU
+These are 4 projects that were completed in Python for the Foundations in Programming course at Nova Southeastern University during my graduate certificate program (Computational Molecular Biology)